jakobzhao/geog595/04_data/pe.md

 ## 3. Deliverable

-You are excepted to walk through this instruction, try to practice on how to store the geo-tagged tweets to a spatialite database and visualize it in QGIS platform.
+You are expected to walk through this instruction, try to practice on how to store the geo-tagged tweets to a spatialite database and visualize it in QGIS platform.
 More importantly, by learning this practical exercise, you are expected to manage the research data on a spatial database.

 So, to submit your deliverable, please,
 - Share a spatialite database of your research data to the **Canvas Dropbox** of this pratical exercise.
 (30 POINTS)